 R501.6 Historic buildings.
-No provision of this code relating to the construction, repair, alteration, restoration and movement of structures, and change of occupancy shall be mandatory for historic buildings provided a "Historic

-Building Exemption Report" obtained from the State Historic Preservation Office has been submitted to the State Historic Preservation Office and signed by either the owner, an owner's agent, a registered design professional, or a representative of the historic preservation authority having jurisdiction, demonstrating that compliance with that provision would threaten, degrade or destroy the historic fabric or function of the building.
-The State Historic Preservation Office, upon receipt of the report, will review and validate the exemption request.
-Upon request, a copy of the report shall be provided to the local authority having jurisdiction.
+No provision of this code relating to the construction, repair, alteration, restoration and movement of structures, and change of occupancy shall be mandatory for historic buildings provided a report has been submitted to the State Historic Preservation Office and signed by the owner or a registered design professional demonstrating that compliance with that provision would threaten, degrade or destroy the historic form, fabric or function of the building.